InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/praise-participants.md

 Being recognized by others feels good.
 And in a professional setting, recognition from peers can also increase your organizational influence and career growth.
-Any time someone contributes to your InnerSource project, recognize them with an authentic sincere "thank you."
+Any time someone contributes to your InnerSource project, recognize them with an authentic, sincere "thank you."
+Be sure to highlight specific examples of ways these contributions have impacted the project positively.

 For non-trivial contributions (all code contributions and significant time contributions), say "thank you" via the following mechanisms: